-The Playford Trust in partnership with the three South Australian Universities offer a total of 12 scholarships of $5,000 each annually to South Australians intending to study at Honours level in the priority areas of the Trust.
+The Playford Trust, in partnership with the three South Australian Universities, offers a total of 12 scholarships of $5000 each annually to South Australians intending to study at Honours level in the priority areas of the Trust.

-- Students are Australian citizens or a holder of a permanent resident visa, and are South Australian residents who are likely to spend a significant part of their career in South Australia or are otherwise likely to provide a benefit to the State.
+- intending to spend a significant part of their career in South Australia, or be likely to provide a benefit to the State

-- Students are high achievers with an excellent undergraduate academic record.
+- a high achiever, with an excellent undergraduate academic record

-- Students are of good character with preference given to students who display leadership potential.
+- of good character.
+Preference will be given to students who display leadership potential.

 Being awarded an Honours scholarship does not preclude recipients from applying for a Playford Trust PhD scholarship.
 Students undertaking an MPhil instead of Honours will also be considered for scholarships.

 The Trust will also consider a case where the university feels that a particular student has had to overcome a significant disadvantage that may have affected, to some degree, their academic record.
-In such instances, the university should indicate the nature of the disadvantage and make a case for its confidence in the ultimate success of the student in making an impact in their chosen field.
+In such instances, as part of the recommendation process, the university should indicate the nature of the disadvantage and make a case for its confidence in the ultimate success of the student in making an impact in their chosen field.

-The student’s supervisor, head of department or an academic referee such as the dean of school or senior lecturer is required to comment about the student’s achievements, character and leadership potential.
+It is essential that the applicant’s supervisor or an academic referee (e.g. dean of school/faculty, or lecturer) provides a supporting comment about the student’s achievements, character and leadership potential.

 Disclosure of any other awards or scholarships held by the student is required.